jscoq/jscoq/README.md

 Run the Coq Proof Assistant in your browser!
 ------------------------

 jsCoq is an Online Integrated Development Environment for the [Coq](https://coq.inria.fr) proof assistant and runs in your browser!
-Try it:
+Current stable version is jsCoq 0.8 supporting Coq 8.6, try it:

 <https://x80.org/rhino-coq/>

-The goal of this project is to open new UI/interaction possibilites, and to improve the acessibility of the platform itself.
+We aim to enable new UI/interaction possibilities and to improve the accessibility of the Coq platform itself.

 JsCoq is written in ES2015, thus any standard-compliant browser should work.
-Chrome (>= 48) and Firefox (>= 45) are reported to work OK, JsCoq also runs in my 4-years old Galaxy Nexus.
+Chrome (>= 48) and Firefox (>= 45) are reported to work OK, jsCoq also runs in my 4-years old Galaxy Nexus.

-`StackOverflow` exceptions are sometimes a problem, the **recommended platform** is Chrome Beta with the [chrome://flags/#enable-javascript-harmony](chrome://flags/#enable-javascript-harmony) flag enabled; this setup greatly alleviates the problem.
+**Are you getting a `StackOverflow` exception?** We **recommend** using Google Chrome Beta with the [chrome://flags/#enable-javascript-harmony](chrome://flags/#enable-javascript-harmony) flag enabled; this setup greatly alleviates the problem.